 |2015||Top 5% Ranked 40 of 821 US institutions||#9 of 266 institutions|

 Domestic and international students who have completed all prerequisite courses can complete the program in one academic year (two semesters, fall and spring).
 International students may choose to spread the program over four semesters to allow time for additional study and coursework.
 International students who need to complete the Intermediate Accounting I and II prerequisites as part of the program should plan to spend four semesters in the program.

-MAcc Director Academic Merit Scholarships for Vermont resident students are designed to reward exceptional academic performance during the first 15 credit hours of MAcc graduate coursework.
+MAcc Director Academic Merit Scholarships of $2,000 for Vermont resident students are designed to reward exceptional academic performance during the first 15 credit hours of MAcc graduate coursework.
 These scholarships are awarded based upon the student’s MAcc GPA to date and professional promise.
 The scholarships partially offset the tuition charges during the final semester in the program.